Alicia Keys: 2006–2008: Film debut and As I Am

 "No One" earned Keys the awards for Best Female R&B Vocal Performance and Best R&B Song at the 2008 Grammy Awards.
 Keys opened the ceremony singing Frank Sinatra's 1950s song "Learnin' the Blues" as a "duet" with archival footage of Sinatra in video and "No One" with John Mayer later in the show.
 Keys also won Best Female R&B Artist during the show.
 She starred in "Fresh Takes", a commercial micro-series created by Dove Go Fresh, which premiered during The Hills on MTV from March to April 2008.
 The premiere celebrated the launch of new Dove Go Fresh.
 She also signed a deal as spokesperson with Glacéau's VitaminWater to endorse the product, and was in an American Express commercial for the "Are you a Cardmember?" campaign.
-Keys, along with The White Stripes' guitarist and lead vocalist Jack White, recorded the theme song to Quantum of Solace, the first duet in Bond soundtrack history.
-In 2008, Keys was ranked in at number 80 the Billboard Hot 100 All-Time Top Artists.
+Keys, along with the White Stripes's guitarist and lead vocalist Jack White, recorded the theme song to Quantum of Solace, "Another Way to Die", the first duet in Bond soundtrack history.
+In 2008, Keys was ranked at number 80 the Billboard Hot 100 All-Time Top Artists.
 She also starred in the feature The Secret Life of Bees.
 Her role earned her a nomination for Outstanding Supporting Actress in a Motion Picture at the NAACP Image Awards.
 She also received three nominations at the 2009 Grammy Awards and won Best Female R&B Vocal Performance for "Superwoman".

 In an interview with Blender magazine, Keys allegedly said "'Gangsta rap' was a ploy to convince black people to kill each other, 'gangsta rap' didn't exist" and went on to say that it was created by "the government".
 The magazine also claimed she said that Tupac Shakur and The Notorious B.I.G. were "essentially assassinated, their beefs stoked by the government and the media, to stop another great black leader from existing".
 Keys later wrote a statement clarifying the issues and saying her words were misinterpreted.
 Later that year, Keys was criticized by anti-smoking campaigners after billboard posters for her forthcoming concerts in Indonesia featured a logo for the A Mild cigarette brand sponsored by tobacco firm Philip Morris.
 She apologized after discovering that the concert was sponsored by the firm and asked for "corrective actions".
 In response, the company withdrew its sponsorship.